humonnom/readme-in-japanese/README.md

     * Specific examples
         * Scenario: Version update process

-        1. Initial latest release: v1.0.1
+        1. Initial latest release is v1.0.1.
-        2. The v1 tag refers to the v1.0.1 commit
+        2. The v1 tag refers to the v1.0.1 commit.
-        3. New patch release v1.0.2 is released
+        3. New patch release v1.0.2 is released.
-        4. v1 tags automatically jump to v1.0.2 commit immediately
+        4. v1 tags automatically jump to v1.0.2 commit immediately.

 2. **Specific Version Pinning**:
-    - For precise version control, specify the full version (e.g., `v1.0.7`)
+    - For precise version control, specify the full version (e.g., `v1.0.7`).
-    - This locks the action to exactly that version, preventing automatic updates
+    - This locks the action to exactly that version, preventing automatic updates.

 ## License

-The scripts and documentation in this project are released under the MIT License
+The scripts and documentation in this project are released under the MIT License.